danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 These classes implement the domain model, with additional mapping. `ApiActor` is pretty straightforward, while `ApiMovie` can be further described:

-* `releaseDate` is parsed with a DateTransform.
+* `releaseDate` is parsed with `DateTransform`.
 We may have to adjust this later.

 * `Movie` has an `[Actor]` array, but the mapping requires `[ApiActor]`.
 We thus use a private `_cast` property for mapping and have a calculated `cast` property.

-If we have set things up properly, we should now be able to point Alamofire to a valid api url and recursively parse movie data without any effort.
+If we have set things up properly, we should now be able to point Alamofire to a valid url and recursively parse movie data with little effort.

-## Step 4 - Setup the core API logic
+## Step 4 - Setup the core api logic

-Before we create an API-specific `MovieService` implementation, let's setup some core API logic in the `API` folder.
+Before we create an api specific `MovieService` implementation, let's setup some core api logic in the `api` folder.

-### Managing API environments
+### Managing api environments

-Since we developers often have to switch between different API environments (e.g. test and production) I use to have an enum where I manage available environments.
+Since we developers often have to switch between different api environments (e.g. test and production) I use to have an enum where I manage available environments.
 I know we only have a single environment in this app, but let's create it anyway: